 Highlights

-- Feeling responsible for others can lead to negative emotions and beliefs.
+- Feeling responsible for others can lead to negative emotions and guilt.

 - To stop feeling responsible for others, identify the root cause, set boundaries, practice self-care, learn to say ‘no,’ seek therapy, practice self-compassion, surround yourself with positive influences, and focus on your own goals.